-Recommendations related to the construction of optical cables, to the installation techniques (duct, tunnel, aerial, buried, mini-trench, micro-trench, etc.) and the associated hardware (closures, connectors, cabinets, poles, etc.) are outside the scope of this Guide because they are dealt with in [ITU-T L-Guide].
+Recommendations related to the construction of optical cables, to the installation techniques (duct, tunnel, aerial, buried, mini-trench, micro-trench, etc.) and the associated hardware (closures, connectors, cabinets, poles, etc.) are outside the scope of this Supplement because they are dealt with in the Technical Paper "Guide on the use of ITU-T L-series Recommendations related to optical technologies for outside plant", 2017.